verana-labs/verifiable-trust-spec/spec.md

   - For AnonCreds VTCs: the VTJSC is located indirectly via the Credential Definition's `relatedJsonSchemaCredentialId`.
   - The VTJSC signature MUST be verified, and it MUST be confirmed that the VTJSC is issued by an Ecosystem DID and binds to a valid `CredentialSchema` entry in the VPR.

-- [TR-4] For W3C VTCs, the **effective issuance time** MUST be determined by recomputing the credential's `digestSRI` and locating the corresponding digest entry in the VPR.
+- [TR-4] For W3C VTCs, the **effective issuance time** MUST be determined by recomputing the credential's `digestJCS` and locating the corresponding digest entry in the VPR.
 The timestamp associated with that digest entry is the effective issuance time.
 This step does not apply to AnonCreds VTCs (see [VT-CRED-ANON]).

 - [TR-5] The issuer of every Verifiable Trust Credential encountered during trust resolution MUST be verified as authorized:
   - For W3C VTCs: the issuer MUST have been authorized by the Ecosystem for the referenced VTJSC **at the effective issuance time** determined by [TR-4].